-- To create asset proposals, choose one or more asset types under Asset Type(s).
+Step 2: To create asset proposals, choose one or more asset types under Asset Type(s).

-- You may leave the Depreciation Reference field empty to have NetSuite automatically produce a reference number, or you can put a JE Reference number in it.
+Step 4: Enter the month's end date (12/31/2021) in the Depreciation Period area.
+You may leave the Depreciation Reference field empty to have NetSuite automatically produce a reference number, or you can put a JE Reference number in it.

-- When ready, press the "Depreciate Assets" option.
+Step 5: When ready, press the "Depreciate Assets" option.

-3. Asset Revaluation, Disposals, and Reporting
+3. Asset Revaluation, Disposals, And Reporting

-The Fixed Assed module keeps track of asset sales and revaluations as well.
+The Fixed Asset module keeps track of asset sales and revaluations as well.
 Both of these transactions are started in the Fixed Asset module and result in the creation of the relevant journal entries that show the value change and any associated gain or loss.

 Steps for Asset Revaluation:

-Navigation: Asset Revaluation > Transactions > Fixed Assets.
+Step 1: Follow Navigation: Asset Revaluation > Transactions > Fixed Assets.

+Step 4: Add a "Transaction Date" there.
 Before processing, you can compute the write-down percentage by clicking the calculate button, or you can process by clicking the "Process Revaluation" button.

 4. Lease Management

 - The statistics for leases may include, but are not restricted to, the connected fixed asset, initial journal entry, payments, terms, interest expenditure, and net present value.

 Steps for Lease Management:

-- Make that your sales item is linked to a Gain/Loss on Sale of Asset G/L Account, as noted.
+Step 4: Make that your sales item is linked to a Gain/Loss on Sale of Asset G/L Account, as noted.

 Go to Fixed Assets > Lists > Assets and pick the relevant Asset to examine the Disposal/Invoice that was submitted to the FAM - Asset Record.
 If you look at the Asset Sale/Disposal page, you may see the invoice that was sent.

 Any firm faces challenges with asset management.
-The fixed asset management solution offered by NetSuite Fixed Asset Management is effective, simple to use, affordable, highly functional, and time-saving.
+The fixed asset management solution offered by the NetSuite Fixed Assets Management is effective, simple to use, affordable, highly functional, and time-saving.
 Without diligent asset management, organizations risk seeing their profitability decline as their assets lose value and become ineffective, which would lead to decreased production.